PCOS (PMOS) Nutrition

 Equally important is identifying and reducing pro-inflammatory dietary components.
 Ultra-processed foods, excess refined sugars, industrial seed oils high in omega-6 fatty acids, and excessive alcohol all contribute to systemic inflammation.
 I will work with you to find practical, enjoyable ways to shift the balance of your diet towards anti-inflammatory choices without making you feel as though you are on a restrictive regime.

-4. Optimising Gut Health
+4. Supporting Gut Health

 Before Your First Appointment